Restaurants in Geneva

 Telephone: (0)22 849 7575

-Serving some of Geneva's finest French cuisine, Le Chat-Botte boasts renowned chef, Dominique Gauthier, who prepares innovative and delicious gourmet food night after night.
+Serving some of Geneva's finest French cuisine, Le Chat-Botté boasts renowned chef Dominique Gauthier, who prepares innovative and delicious gourmet food night after night.
 Located in the Hotel Beau Rivage, this stylish and sophisticated restaurant is tastefully decorated and boasts one of Switzerland's finest selections of wines.
-Try the tartar of slipper lobster with lime and ginger, coco milk and citronella gaspacho, or the Pyrenean spring lamb and polenta fries served with a delicious light cream.
-Whatever you choose to eat, Le Chat-Botte does not disappoint.
+Patrons should try the tartar of slipper lobster with lime and ginger, coco milk and citronella gaspacho, or the Pyrenean spring lamb and polenta fries served with a delicious light cream.
+Whatever guests choose to eat, Le Chat-Botte does not disappoint.
 Open daily for lunch and dinner.
 Reservations recommended.

 Address: Quai du Mont-Blanc 13

 Located in the leafy green suburbs of Carouge, this bustling classic restaurant has fast become one of Geneva's favourites.
 The ever-changing art adorning the walls and wine list allows patrons to sample some exciting new additions while dining on traditional French fare.
 Open Monday to Friday from January through August and Monday to Saturday September through December.
 Reservations accepted.

 Address: 31 Rue Jacques-Dalphin

 Telephone: +41 22 342 40 10

 Become our Geneva Travel Expert

 We are looking for contributors for our Geneva travel guide.
 If you are a local, a regular traveller to Geneva or a travel professional with time to contribute and answer occasional forum questions, please contact us.